zero-mstd/mav-z/README.md

 - [Poga, ActivityPub to CSV](https://poga.github.io/activitypub2csv/).
 Turn `outbox.json` file into `.csv` file then can be viewed in excel or other softwares.
 - [Blackle, mastodon-data-viewer.py](https://github.com/blackle/mastodon-data-viewer.py).
 A viewer for mastodon data written in python.
 It creates a local server that you can use to browse the data.
 Designed for large (>40,000) toot archives.
 - [Meow](https://purr.neocities.org/).
 An online viewer for Mastodon export files.
 One of its highlights is that it can fetch the toots you bookmarked or stared.
+- [SouthFox, mastodon BDSM](https://git.southfox.me/southfox/mastodon-BDSM).
+Mastodon Backup Data & Sqlite Management Tool.
+Build with flask (Python) and Mastodon API.
+Login required, but it has the advantage of showing boosts.
+- [kensanata, mastodon-backup](https://github.com/kensanata/mastodon-backup]).
+Archive your statuses, favorites and media using the Mastodon API (i.e. login required)

 ---